1966 Nigerian coup d'état

-On 15 January 1966, rebellious soldiers led by Kaduna Nzeogwu and 4 others carried out a military putsch, killing 22 people, including the prime minister of Nigeria, many senior politicians, senior Army officers and their wives, and sentinels on protective duty.
-The coup plotters attacked the cities of Kaduna, Ibadan, and Lagos while also blockading the Niger and Benue River within a two-day timespan, before being overcome by loyalist forces.
+On 15 January 1966, soldiers led by Kaduna Nzeogwu and four others carried out a military putsch, killing 22 people, including Prime Minister Abubakar Tafawa Balewa and Northern Premier Ahmadu Bello, many senior politicians, senior Army officers and their wives, and sentinels on protective duty.
+The coup plotters attacked the cities of Kaduna, Ibadan, and Lagos while blockading the Niger and Benue River within a two-day timespan, before being overcome by loyalist forces.

 Although the coup was considered a failure, it still resulted in a change from an elected government to a military government, albeit led by a different set of senior officers.
-It also marked the start of a succession of military coups in Nigeria.
+It also marked the start of a series of military coups in Nigeria.
+There were no national elections in Nigeria until 1979.

 Background

-Nigeria is a nation characterized by its ethnic diversity, experienced growing tensions in the post-independence period as various groups began to express concerns over political marginalization and inadequate representation in government.
-In the 1964 regional elections, Chief Samuel Ladoke Akintola emerged as the winner in the Western Region.
+Nigeria, a nation characterized by its ethnic diversity, experienced growing tensions in the post-independence period as various groups began to express concerns over political marginalization and inadequate representation in government.
+In the 1964 regional elections, Chief Ladoke Akintola emerged as the winner in the Western Region.
 His victory was widely perceived as being influenced by Northern political interests, with Akintola often described as a proxy for Northern elites.

 Allegations of widespread electoral malpractice and vote rigging fueled unrest in the Western Region, where many viewed the results as a sign of Northern dominance over regional affairs.
 In response, segments of the Western populace engaged in violent protests, including acts of arson and targeted killings.
-This period of turmoil culminated in the outbreak of "Operation Wet ẹ," a series of politically motivated attacks primarily involving the burning of properties and vehicles associated with political opponents.
+This period of turmoil culminated in the outbreak of "Operation Wetie," a series of politically motivated attacks primarily involving the burning of properties and vehicles associated with political opponents.
 The violence and instability that followed were among the key factors contributing to the military coup.

 By August 1965, the plan for the coup was formed.

-A group of Army majors, commonly known as The January Boys (Emmanuel Ifeajuna, Chukwuma Nzeogwu, Timothy Onwuatuegwu, Chris Anuforo, Don Okafor, Humphrey Chukwuka, Emmanuel Nwobosi, Ganiyu Adeleke, John Atom Kpera, Fola Oyewole, Ben Gbulie, and Adewale Ademoyega) began plotting a coup d'état against incumbent Prime Minister Abubakar Balewa.
+A group of Army majors, commonly known as The January Boys (Emmanuel Ifeajuna, Chukwuma Nzeogwu, Timothy Onwuatuegwu, Chris Anuforo, Don Okafor, Humphrey Chukwuka, Emmanuel Nwobosi, Ben Gbulie, and Adewale Ademoyega) began plotting a coup d'état against incumbent Prime Minister Abubakar Balewa.

-Alleged Motivation
+Alleged motivation

 According to involved plotters, the coup was planned because the men at the helm of Nigeria's affairs were running the country aground with their corrupt ways.
 Ministers under them were living flamboyant lifestyles and looting public funds at the expense of ordinary citizens.

 Furthermore, Captain Ben Gbulie and Colonel Emmanuel Nwobosi, who participated in the coup, later claimed that another reason for the 15 January coup was to counter a "Jihad" that was planned to happen by 17 January.